-The same concept of filling up a hard drive applies in a RAM.
+The same concept of filling up a hard drive applies to RAM.
 The more apps you run, the more the RAM space will be used.
 The more space is used, the slower the loading time of your PC will be.

 Oftentimes, gamers will unconsciously run a game without checking if they also have other apps opened.
 In some cases, gamers purposely leave certain apps open because it helps them in-game.
 Applications such as Discord or TeamSpeak are popular among gamers and are used while playing to communicate with their friends or to check out game tips.

 Close all unnecessary background applications prior to playing Age of Empires 4.
 Instead of simply closing them, go to the Task Manager, right-click the app, and click End Task.
 This way, you can be absolutely sure that the background app has closed.

 Prioritize the Game Through the Task Manager